boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

     az configure --defaults location=westus
     TS_ENV=prod terraspace up demo

-Note, you check the current Azure location, you can use:
+Note, to check the current Azure location, you can use:

     az configure --list-defaults
     cat ~/.azure/config # also works, it's where az writes settings